dbuezas/icsee-ptz/README.md

 Home Assistant integration to send ptz commands to ICSee/DVR-IP/NetSurveillance/Sofia cameras.

+It can also set presets and recall them and synchronize the camera clock.

 # Installation

 ~~Method 1.
 HACS > Integrations > Plus > WebRTC > Install~~ (**not yet possible**)